Places to stay

 Aragon?
 I didn’t know that it had its own cuisine, or even what part of Spain it’s in.
 All I knew of it was that it was once a kingdom (Catherine of Aragon was the first wife of Henry the 8th).

 The menu offered a lot of dining options, all fairly priced.
 The waitress brought a basket of crusty bread and a dish of Spanish olives while we made our selections.

 Then while we were waiting for our meal, I made a 17-second video clip of the restaurant’s interior.
-We soon learned that the woman who we thought was the waitress is actually the owner.
-As it turns out, she does everything in the restaurant.

 Following her recommendation, Dan ordered a flavorful homemade beef noodle soup to start.
 I couldn’t resist selecting a wild mushroom salad with a balsamic reduction dressing.
 When it arrived, I was thrilled to see palm hearts in it as well.
 I was even more delighted to find that the mushrooms were tender, not woody.

 Aragonese cuisine must include snails, because our waitress told us it’s the specialty.
 No slime for us though.
 When we saw the duck breast on the menu, we went no further.
 We both ordered it.

 The duck breast was simply prepared, graced with kosher salt before meeting the grill.
 It arrived to the table accompanied by a slice of grilled pepper and potato, both drizzled with a fragrant Spanish olive oil.

 Then the bill came.

 Our final bill for 2 starters, 2 entrees and two beers came to €36.50 plus service charge.
 Pretty standard pricing for Europe.

 Considering the flavor and atmosphere, it was worth every euro.